mengbinhao/jack-note/docs/english/NPR.md

   - stroll n/v
   - backpack n

-  > Is this pure coincidence ?
+  > Is this a pure coincidence ?

 - 2021.1.28
   - arouse v